provenance-io/hastra-sol-vault/README.md

 # Hastra Vault Protocol on Solana

 The Hastra Vault protocol is derived of 2 Solana programs that implement a deposit and mint protocol and a staking protocol.
 Hastra Vault protocol allows users to swap tokens like USDC for mint tokens (e.g. wYLDS) at a 1:1 ratio.
 Vaulted tokens are held in a vault, while mint tokens provide liquidity and transferability.
 Users can then use their mint tokens in DeFi applications, trade them, or hold them for rewards.
-The Hastra Vault protocol staking program allows mint token holders deposit to the staking program and earn larger off-chain yield but are bound to a bonding period.
+The Hastra Vault protocol staking programs allow mint token holders to deposit wYLDS into a pool and earn rewards that increase the value backing each share token.

 ## Core Architecture